dewitt4/k3-beaglebone/README.md

 Step 2 -> Install K3s on Beagle Bone
 Step 3 -> Run Dockerfile on K3s
 Demonstrate how K3s expand and contract on the IoT device – easy, simple, cheap!!!!

+## Output
+The expected output for this project is a successfully running html5 Websocket page that is deployed using Docker onto k3s.
+The html site should autoscale and self-heal on the k3s.